SpectralSequences/sseq/ext/SAVE-FORMAT.md

 ### File headers
 In addition to a name, each kind of data has a 4-byte magic number to ensure we do not mix them up.
-Further, since it is easy to forget to specify which algebra to use, we have a 2-byte magic number for each algebra.
-These are defined as follows:
+Further, since it is easy to forget to specify which algebra to use, we have a 4-byte magic number for each algebra.
+The two least significant bytes are given as follows:
 ```
 adem algebra: 0x0000
 milnor algebra without profile: 0x8000
 milnor algebra with profile: 0x8001
 ```
+The two most significant bytes are given by the prime the algebra is over.

 Each data file starts with a 16-byte header of the form
 ```
 struct {
     magic: u32,
-    algebra_magic: u16,
+    algebra_magic: u32,
-    prime: u16,
     s: u32,
+    last: union {
-    t: i32
+        t: i32,
+        (t, idx): (i16, u16)
     }
+}
 ```
+Here if the data is for a bidegree, then the last field is the topological degree.
+Otherwise, it contains both the topological degree and the index of the generator.
+Note that since we use little endian ordering, the last field is `t + (idx << 16)`.

 Apart from the prime, all the other data is also present in the file name, and the header serves as a sanity check that we did not mess up our files.
 Note